ableasdale/csv-loader/README.md

 16:33:47.005 [pool-1-thread-2] DEBUG MarkLogicSessionProvider - Initialising ContentSource
 ```

-This will create a large number of XML documents in your database - an example includes:
+This will create a large number of XML documents in your database (> 10M if you load both the City and Country CSV sets).
+An example of the XML output in MarkLogic includes:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>